 The base loan package is typically made up of a combination of the most favorable loan funds we have available in a given year to offer to students.
 If you have the base loan package as part your provisional award, we will notify you of the specific composition of that loan package in June or July.
 Generally, we require students to borrow the full base loan amount as a condition for receiving any grant assistance.
 However, in cases when a student documents that s/he can live more frugally than the standard student budget typically allows for, we will allow a small (usually no more than $4000) reduction in base loan borrowing without any change in grant eligibility.
 Such reductions are granted by going through our appeal process described below which requires the submission of a detailed budget showing how the student intends to live on less than the standard living expense allowance.
 These appeals will not be considered until after fall registration once students have returned or arrived on campus.

 What is the “optional supplemental loan” in my award and how do I receive it?

 You can, at your option, apply for a supplemental loan to bridge the gap between your federal and/or institutional aid and the total cost of attendance.
 For entering students, we have listed an optional loan in the preliminary award package to demonstrate this point.
 Many students use their own resources, such as savings from summer income and assets, to reduce the amount of supplemental borrowing required.
 Some students also receive help from their parents, apply for outside scholarships, or work during the academic year to reduce their supplemental borrowing.

 Do I need to do anything to accept my award?

-Why is the word “preliminary” used to describe my award offer?
+Why is the word “provisional” used to describe my award offer?